google/xls/docs_src/dslx_std.md

 Example usage:
 [`dslx/tests/priority_sel.x`](https://github.com/google/xls/tree/main/xls/dslx/tests/priority_sel.x).

+!!!
+NOTE
-NOTE: This operator is only defined for bits types because other types do not have defined or-operators, and conceptually `priority_sel` desugars to a masked or-reduction, which is why it produces the zero value when nothing is selected.
+    This operator is only defined for bits types because other types do not have defined or-operators, and conceptually `priority_sel` desugars to a masked or-reduction, which is why it produces the zero value when nothing is selected.

 ### `range`